 After I’ve listed your property on the market, buyers will have a chance to make offers on your home.
-Offers are then submitted to your lender for approval.
-The terms of the offer are then negotiated until both lender and buyer come to an agreement.
+Offers are submitted to your lender for approval, and the terms of the offer are negotiated until both lender and buyer come to an agreement.

 Keep In Mind